RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Cert Proj - Build a Roman Numeral Converter/README.md

 Roman Numeral Converter

 Tests that the app must pass:
-You should have an input element with an id of "number"
+You should have an input element with an id of "number" -- check

-You should have a button element with an id of "convert-btn"
+You should have a button element with an id of "convert-btn" -- check

-You should have a div, span or p element with an id of output
+You should have a div, span or p element with an id of output -- check

 When you click on the #convert-btn element without entering a value into the #number element, the #output element should contain the text "Please enter a valid number"